folutade/KnowThatYouAnointed/content/posts/the-party.md

   **3:30 in the mornin'**, scroll through the call log (Huh, huh, huh, huh)
   **Ain't nobody but the mirror** lookin' for the fall off (Brrrt)*

-* On “Mother I Sober”, Kendrick recalled looking in the mirror as a child recognizing that he was unique and gifted.
+* On “Mother I Sober,” Kendrick recalled looking in the mirror as a child, recognizing that he was unique and gifted.

   * *I remember **lookin' in the mirror knowin' I was gifted**
   Only child, me for seven years, everything for Christmas*

-* On “Mirror”, Kedrick personifies “the culture” as a woman as Kendrick tells the personified culture to get a mirror and point it at him to see a reflection of freedom.
+* On “Mirror,” Kendrick personifies “the culture” as a woman as Kendrick tells the personified culture to get a mirror and point it at him to see a reflection of freedom.

   * *'Cause all of it's toxic
   Girl, I'm not relevant to givin' on profit